sleuthkit/autopsy/README.md

 We have run it on XP, Vista, and Windows 7 with no problems.

 Autopsy 4 is released under the Apache 2.0 license.
-Some libraries Autopsy uses may have different, but similar open source licenses.
+Some libraries Autopsy uses may have different, but similar, open source licenses.

 ##INSTALLATION